jnozzi/cocoadev.com/markdown/HowToGetHardwareAndNetworkInfo.md

 }

-*A (slightly) more orderly and up-to-date list of Mac names is found at General/MacintoshModels.*
+*A (slightly) more orderly and up-to-date list of Mac names is found at MacintoshModels.*

 ----
 Same solution as previous, but avoiding a fixed buffer.